rajaniket/design_patterns/creational/abstract_factory/README.md

 ```

 ### 3. Abstract Factories
-Define an interface for the factory, which declares methods for creating each type of product like buttons.
-This abstract factory provides a way to create families of related products without specifying their concrete classes.
+Define an interface for the factory, specifying methods for creating each type of product, such as Flat and Elevated buttons.
+This abstract factory establishes guidelines for the factory to produce products as needed.

 dart
 Copy code